OldCrowEW/ansible-openstack-mariadb/README.md

 [![Build Status](https://travis-ci.org/OldCrowEW/ansible-openstack-mariadb.svg?branch=master)](https://travis-ci.org/OldCrowEW/ansible-openstack-mariadb)

-Ansible role to install and configure OpenStack mariadb * associated packages.
+Ansible role to install and configure OpenStack mariadb + associated packages.
 This follows the install guide for better or worse :D

+*Note:*
-*Note:* mysql_secure_installation is not run as part of this initial role
+    - mysql_secure_installation is not run as part of this initial role
+    - we dont properly pull in dependencies via meta

 ## Requirements